 Maybe Something Beautiful: How Art Transformed a Neighborhood by F. Isabel Campoy and Theresa Howell, illustrated by Rafael López

 What good can a splash of color do in a community of gray?
 As Mira and her neighbors discover, more than you might ever imagine!
 Based on the true story of the Urban Art Trail in San Diego, California, Maybe Something Beautiful reveals how art can inspire transformation—and how even the smallest artists can accomplish something big.
 Pick up a paintbrush and join the celebration!

 This book makes me feel like I can truly pick up a paintbrush and join in on the fun.
 The book comes to life, just like my imagination! [picture book, ages 4 and up]

 When the Beat Was Born: DJ Kool Herc and the Creation of Hip Hop by Laban Carrick Hill, illustrated by Theodore Taylor

-Can we go back in time when music not only provided inspiration, but caused you to have fun will rocking to the beat?
+Can we go back in time when music not only provided inspiration but caused you to have fun while rocking to the beat?
 DJ Kool Herc, infused the sound from his native country, Jamaica, and changed the world.
 This is a cool take on musical history that kids will enjoy! [picture book, ages 6 and up]